gallegojm/STM32-E407-FtpServer/FtpServer3/readme.txt

  Some information about server status is logged on the SD card.
  This is useful to monitor the behavior of the RTC.
- This information is stored in subdirectory /Log .
+ You must create manually the subdirectory /Log where are stored those files.

  For debugging, modify the definition of DEBUG_PRINT and/or COMMAND_PRINT
    in file console.h, connect USB-OTG#2 to the PC and open a terminal.